Degree: Bachelor of Science (B.Sc.)

 During your studies, you have various subjects, which consist of one or more modules.
 A module deals with a specific topic and consists of one or more courses.
 In the module handbook for your degree program, you will find a description of the modules and their subject assignment as well as a study plan.
 This gives you an orientation as to which courses you should attend in which semester in order to complete your studies within the standard period of study.
 It takes into account a balanced distribution of courses over the individual semesters.
 It also ensures that you are first taught the important basics before moving on to more advanced topics.
 Your individual course of study may differ from this.

-- Mathematics (25 CP): mathematical skills are essential in civil engineering.
-This is why you will immerse yourself in Analysis and Linear Algebra, Integral Calculus and Functions of Several Variables, Applied Statistics and Differential Equations.
+• Mathematics (22 CP): mathematical skills are essential in civil engineering.
+You will therefore delve deep into Analysis and Linear Algebra, Integration and Multivariate Analysis, Applied Statistics and Differential Equations.

-- Building Materials and Construction (21 CP): this subject gives you an initial insight into the importance of building materials for the construction of buildings.
-This also includes Building Physics and Building Construction Theory.
+• Building Materials and Building Constructions (25 CP): this subject gives you an initial insight into the importance of building materials for the construction of buildings.

-- Engineering Fundamentals (10 CP): this subject teaches the basics of Project Management, Geology in Civil Engineering and Construction Informatics.
-Further engineering fundamentals can be chosen, e.g. construction chemistry and surveying.
+• Basics in Engineering (16 CP): this subject teaches the basics of Project Management, Geology in Civil Engineering and Introduction to Computer Programming.
+Further engineering fundamentals, e.g. Chemistry of Building Materials and Surveying, can be selected.

-- Technology and Management in Construction (11 CP)
+• Technology and Management in Construction Operation (8 CP)

 Internship (voluntary)